6 Unique Garden Tours in Sonoma County

 Bamboo Sourcery Nursery and Gardens in Sebastopol, California

-Set on 7-1/2 sustainably-farmed acres in Sebastopol, this family-run bamboo nursery with demonstration gardens has been open for more than 35 years, offering 300 different kinds of bamboo from around the world.
+Set on 7 1/2 sustainably-farmed acres in the vibrant town of Sebastopol, this family-run bamboo nursery with demonstration gardens has been open for more than 35 years, offering 300 different kinds of bamboo from around the world.

-Open Tuesday through Saturday from 9 a.m. to 4 p.m., appointments are recommended if you’d like a guided tour with a bamboo expert; (call (707) 823-5866).
+Open Tuesday through Saturday from 9 a.m. to 4 p.m., appointments are recommended if you’d like a guided tour with a bamboo expert.
 Otherwise, Bamboo Sourcery is a delightful place to stroll or relax on your own, offering a soft, green dose of open-air wellness.
-Wear sturdy shoes to navigate the steep, hilly layout of nooks and crannies, and be sure to grab a map by the entrance.
+Wear sturdy shoes to navigate the hilly layout, and be sure to grab a map by the entrance.

 Garden Valley Ranch, Petaluma